johannes-lindgren/editor/ROADMAP.md

 This is the plan...

 - Reference the input from the component.
 This will allow you to create unstructured content, just for the visuals.
+- If you render two forms side-by-side, are they synced?